minprog/prog-project/info/20 Requirements.md

 - Your app's source code should be managed in an *Android Studio* project.

-- The application should have a minimum SDK API level of 7.
-You may use a later version if and only if some feature important to your project requires it.
-If this is the case, you may modify your project to use a later API version but you must mark in your source code, using Java comments, the precise line that requires the API version you are using.
-Be sure the text API CHANGE appears in your comment so that we can easily find it via a search.

 - Under no circumstances should we be able to cause your program to crash at runtime.

 - You may select your own project and application name.
 Your project's *package name* should be prefixed with `nl.mprog.`.